-The data from the early trial of 30 Fragile X patients, found the drug, called AFQ056, made by Novartis Pharmaceuticals, helped improve symptoms in some patients.
+The data from the early trial of 30 Fragile X patients found the drug, called AFQ056, made by Novartis Pharmaceuticals, helped improve symptoms in some patients.
 Patients who had the best response have a kind of "fingerprint" in their DNA that could act as a marker to determine who should get treatment.

 "This is an exciting development.
 It is the first time we have a treatment targeted to the underlying disorder, as opposed to supportive treatment of the behavioral symptoms, in a developmental brain disorder causing intellectual disability.
 This drug could be a model for treatment of other disorders such as autism," said pediatric neurologist Dr. Elizabeth Berry-Kravis, a study author and director of the Fragile X Clinic and Research Program and the Fragile X-Associated Disorders Program at Rush.

-The drug is designed to block the activity of mGluR5, a receptor protein on brain cells that is involved in most aspects of normal brain function, including regulation of the strength of brain connections, a key process required for learning and memory.
+The drug is designed to block the activity of mGluR5, a receptor protein on brain cells involved in most aspects of normal brain function, including regulation of the strength of brain connections, a key process required for learning and memory.
 Fragile X patients have a mutation in a single gene, known as Fragile X Mental Retardation-1 or FMR1.
-The mutation prevents FMR1 from making its protein, called FMRP, such that FMRP is missing in the brain.
+The mutation prevents FMR1 from making its protein, FMRP, so FMRP is missing in the brain.
 FMRP normally acts as a blocker or "brake" for brain cell pathways activated by mGluR5.
 When FMRP is missing, mGluR5 pathways are over-active resulting in abnormal connections in the brain and the behavioral and cognitive impairments associated with Fragile X.